Anosys-AI/anosys-sdk/README.md

 Official SDKs for integrating with [AnoSys](https://anosys.ai) — AI observability, monitoring, and analytics platform.

-Add a few lines of code and every LLM call, agent run, and Claude Code session is automatically captured and sent to your AnoSys workspace.
+Add a few lines of code and every LLM call, agent run, Claude Code, and OpenAI Codex session is automatically captured and sent to your AnoSys workspace.

 ---